Kanye West grabs 10th No. 1 album on Billboard - Local News 8

 With 309,000 equivalent album units earned in the US, “Donda” is the biggest album debut of the year so far, surpassing Olivia Rodrigo’s “Sour.”

-West’s album had been eagerly awaited, coming after several listening events in different cities.
+West’s album had been eagerly awaited, coming after listening events in different cities.

 Released August 29, the album racked up more than 775 million global streams, with more than 442 million on Spotify and 242 million on Apple Music worldwide, according to the record label.